acw414/eLISA/README.md

 THINGS TO DO
 Add:
   things the user should know in advance:

-  -format of the file
+  - format of the file
-  -requirements that the user needs on the bioinformatics end
+  - requirements that the user needs on the bioinformatics end

-put more comments in the code itself:
+  - more comments in the code itself

-- importing/loadingnt things
+  - add comments to bit saying you're mporting/loading things
-- providing the inpiut
-printing an error message if they dont have the right arguments
+  - printing an error message if they dont have:
+    - the right arguments
-another error message if its not tab delimited or doesnt have semicolons
+    - if the input is not tab delimited or doesnt use semicolons as delimeters in the last column
-- if the last column is just commas: say it has to be semicolons

 to skip the 1st line
 do an if statement, if line not in uniq 1 and line >1 (or zero): do
 do an if statmenet